Criminal Defense Attorneys San Francisco, CA

 However, with help from a qualified attorney, they can bring evidence to show that you do not pose a risk to anyone, had done your best to comply with orders, and will surely attend the hearing.
 When an attorney from the Morales Law Firm is able to work with a client in the early stages, they can help clients take steps to show the court that the matter is being taken seriously.
 The judge will assess these factors for whether you will be given bail or not:

 - The safety of the victim and his or her family

 - The severity of the charges against you

 - Chances that the probationer will show up to their hearing

 What should I expect from my revocation hearing?

 It is advised for anyone who is facing probation violation consequences to seek representation from a reputable and knowledgeable defense attorney.
-Please schedule a consultation with our experienced San Francisco, CA criminal defense attorney today.
 When the prosecution has been tasked with making sure you face consequences for your alleged parole violation, you need an experienced defender in your corner.
+Please schedule a consultation with our experienced San Francisco, CA criminal defense attorney today at The Morales Law Firm.

 “I have had the pleasure of working alongside Mr. Morales.
 He is an excellent attorney who is well regarded in the legal community for his skill, experience, and zealous advocacy.”